 Join Ryan Faloona and Jonathan Mallard from Benzinga Pro as they explore the world of indicators.
 In this video series, they go over how to use common indicators to help you become a better, more successful trader.
-Today, they’ll be going over how to use the Keltner Channel indicator and how you can integrate this indicator into your trading strategy.
+Today, they’ll be going over how to use the Keltner Channel indicator and how you can incorporate this indicator into your trading strategy.

 What Does the Keltner Channel Indicator Tell You?